 What is Life Insurance?

-By purchasing insurance, you provide financial security to your family should you die prematurely.
-In the event of your death, your life insurance will be paid out to your family, easing the financial burden that may be put on them without insurance.
+By purchasing life insurance, you provide financial security to your family should you die prematurely.
+In the event of your death, your life insurance will be paid out to your family, easing the financial burden that may be put on them without life insurance.
 This is especially beneficial for families with young children, or a family in which the insured individual is the main provider.

 Why is Life Insurance important?